awickert/bucket-tip-rain-rate/README.md

 ### Processing and assumptions

-This program finds the starting and ending time of your rainfall rate, and then truncates the time-series to the nearest whole-number interval after the start and before the end.
+For Onset data loggers, this program finds the starting and ending time of your rainfall rate, and then truncates the time-series to the nearest whole-number interval after the start and before the end.
 This is to avoid artificially-low rain rates where the data does not contain the whole time interval.

+For ALog data loggers, you supply the starting and ending time, as well as the amount of water per bucket tip and the units of that amount.

 ### Code History